 - A Microsoft SQL Server (2008R2 or later) database, containing all the history and forecasts.

 - Once a Prophecy database has been implemented it will require minimal IT involvement or resource to maintain, other than standard network and SQL Server backups.
 The ideal Prophecy database manager is a business person with some numeracy / IT skills.
 Routine database management will normally consume no more than half a day a month at most.

 - Prophecy data is stored in a Microsoft SQL Server database.
 SQL Server 2008R2 or later is required.

 - Most Prophecy databases don’t grow much bigger than a few gigabytes.

-- Users can run the Prophecy Client application directly from their (Windows Vista or later) computers or through a Remote Desktop or RemoteApp session.
+- Users can run the Prophecy Client application directly from their Windows computers or through a Remote Desktop / RemoteApp session.
 (Remote Desktop means they are presented with the screen of a Windows session which is running under the user’s identity on a server.
 The user runs Prophecy within that Windows session on the remote desktop provided.
 RemoteApp is effectively the same underlying technology, except the Prophecy application appears to the user like any other application they are running from their local computer – i.e. it appears like a normal application window on their own Windows desktop.)

 - The Prophecy Client applications connect to a Prophecy database using a shared network folder containing the database access and configuration files.
-They use standard SQL Server ODBC / OLEDB database drivers to connect to the SQL Server hosting the Prophecy database.
-The user is not exposed to the connectivity complexity as a Prophecy client access file contains all the necessary connection data.
+They use standard SQL Server ODBC / OLEDB database drivers to connect to the SQL Server hosting the Prophecy database via a 'client access file' located in the shared network folder.
+The user is never exposed to the connectivity complexity as a Prophecy client access file contains all the necessary connection data.

 Populating Prophecy from Your ERP Systems